 Decades later despite medical advances, social improvements and community facilities, many women still find themselves facing the same crises that existed a century ago.

-Amanda says there are lots of perceptions as to what people believe or understand the charity to be and part of the challenge for the team has been reaching out into the communities and being pro-active and innovative in their approach.
+Amanda adds there are lots of perceptions as to what people believe or understand the charity to be and part of the challenge for the team has been reaching out into the communities and being pro-active and innovative in their approach.